In this chapter we will get a grasp on the fundamentals of what a fake door test is and the basics of how they work.

 Off-brandfake door testing

-With this method of testing you can run tests using fake brands.
+With this method of testing you can run tests using a new brand that does not exist yet or is not associated with your original business.
 This will allow any insights gathered to be clear of any brand bias and will focus on results attributable to the product only.

 You can also use brand bias to your advantage through on-brand testing.
 This method works perfectly for running a brand test as you can test multiple brands to see which has the most favourable insights.
 The setup for this could be your main product brand vs. a subsidiary brand vs. a completely new brand to test which has the higher demand.